 A sauna is typically a room heated to between 70° to 100° Celsius or 158° to 212° Fahrenheit.

-Traditional Finnish saunas usually involve dry heat.

-The relative humidity is often between 10 and 20 percent, but there are also sauna types where moisture is higher.
-Turkish-style saunas involve a greater level of humidity, for example.
+Traditional Finnish saunas usually use dry heat, with a relative humidity that is often between 10 and 20 percent.
+In other sauna types, the moisture is higher.
+Turkish-style saunas, for example, involve a greater level of humidity.

 Types of saunas

-- Wood burning: Wood is used to heat the sauna room and sauna rocks.
+Wood burning: Wood is used to heat the sauna room and sauna rocks.
 Wood-burning saunas are usually low in humidity and high in temperature.

-Regardless of how a sauna is heated or the humidity level, the effects on the body are similar.
+Regardless of how a sauna is heated, or the humidity level, the effects on the body are similar.